ALLYOURSR/loud-light/README.md

 MIT license.
 If you liked this code and the writeup, donations for "beer" are always welcome.
 (BTC: 1HTA8C2yp5DvBrm6b3daSU5WktEG1YNqCY)

 # Footnotes
 1. One potential solution is a good Automatic Gain Control(AGC) microphone, however the mic I used had AGC and didn't perform well enough without the discussed algorithmic adjustments.
-AGC is not without its own paramaters which have limited or no adjustability with most cheap mics on the market.
+AGC is not without its own parameters which have limited or no adjustability with most cheap mics on the market.

 2. I didn't try hard, but I couldn't find a source for this.
-Since this isn't academia, and the code works, we'll just go with it.
+Since I'm not writing for academia, and the code works, we'll just go with it.

 Other Note: The microphone analogRead() values seem to change depending on whether I use usb or 12v to power the board.
 The constants I use are optimized for 12v power, they don't work so well with usb.